 The best definition of health is in fact, tissue turnover.
 When we are young, and our bodies are filled with stem cells by the way, we have amazing regenerative capacity.
 We’re constantly turning over all of our tissues.
 Cells are designed to work at peak efficiency until they cannot and then they are designed to die.
 It’s called programmed death or cell death or otherwise known as apoptosis and those cells that are now dysfunctional and dying are replaced with healthy new young nascent baby cells with their whole life ahead of them.
 Again, this is cellular turnover.
 When you were a kid, you had a new liver every few months, all of your organs were completely replaced every few months and as we age that process of cellular and tissue turnover slows down.

-STEM CELL : THE ENGINE OF REGENERATION
+WHY ARE STEM CELLS IMPORTANT : THE ENGINE OF REGENERATION

 Here is again, that same picture of the stem cell.
 I wanted you to look at it again more carefully.
 This is a mesenchymal stem cell that’s extracted out of umbilical cords.
 You’ll see that the cell has little bumps on it.
 Those little bubbles all over the surface.
-These are vesicles and those vesicles are filled with all sorts of magical signaling molecules, cytokines and things like that that play a very important role in what the stem cells can do for us and how they function in our bodies.
+These are vesicles and those vesicles are filled with all sorts of signaling molecules, cytokines and things like that that play a very important role in what the stem cells can do for us and how they function in our bodies.
 Hold this image in your mind and we’re going to get back to it.
-Now, stem cells, what is the promise of regenerative medicine?
+Now, why are stem cells imporatnt, what is the promise of regenerative medicine?

 THE PROMISE OF REGENERATIVE MEDICINE